-First up is Galactica Biotech, which comes to program armed with proprietary machine learning algorithm to seek out existing, already approved drugs that have to potential to treat a major cancer target.
+First up is Galactica Biotech, which comes to program armed with a proprietary machine learning algorithm to seek out existing, already approved drugs that have to potential to treat a major cancer target.
 Repurposing drugs like atovaquone is an idea that has been floating in the pharma for a while now.
-The team, which hails from Spain, Mexico and the UK, hopes to produce other success stories capable of rivaling Viagra’s path.
+The team, which hails from Spain, Mexico, and the UK, hopes to produce other success stories capable of rivaling Viagra’s path.

 On-the-spot, accessible diagnostics always get a fair bit of attention, due to their potential to democratize biotech and put science into people’s pockets.
 In a program targeting biotinkerers, it’s no wonder the field is represented here with 3 companies.

 From Chile, KaitekLabs is developing a kit for the rapid detection of shellfish toxin, engineering biosensors to turn bacteria into living computers.
 This would leave behind the current method, an expensive and slow process in the lab, and it could reach some of the people that need the diagnostic the most, such as poorer children who regularly collect shellfish to eat.
 KaitekLabs’ team hopes to sell their first kit while at the program.

 Founded by two bio-makers from California, US, SexPositive is a smart diagnostic device for sexually transmittable diseases.
 With it, people can test themselves from the privacy of their own homes.